-- X14 The IM review framework we propose to use for the IM Review is substantially the same as the framework we developed and applied for the 2016 IM review,6 though we have reconsidered it in light of developments discussed in this paper. - X15 Many interested parties will already be familiar with the framework from the 2016 IM review, and we consider using it here will promote consistency and certainty as to our decision making in this IM review. - X16 There are two main conceptual elements to the IM review framework: - X16.1 Review element: reviewing the IMs and identifying which IMs we should consider changing and why; and - X16.2 Change element: deciding whether, and if so how, to change an IM after completing the review element. - X17 In practice, these two conceptual elements may overlap to an extent in substance and in sequence as we conduct the IM Review.
+- X16 The IM Review framework we will use for the IM Review is substantially the same as the framework we developed and applied for the 2016 IM review, though we reconsidered and refined it in light of developments canvassed in our draft IM Review framework paper and discussed in this paper. - X17 Many interested parties will already be familiar with the framework from the 2016 IM review, and we consider using it here will promote consistency and certainty as to our decision making in this IM review.
+Submitters generally echoed this view in our consultation on the draft IM Review framework. - X18 There are two main conceptual elements to the IM Review framework: - X18.1 Review element: reviewing the IMs and identifying which IMs we should consider changing and why; and - X18.2 Change element: deciding whether, and if so how, to change an IM after completing the review element. - X19 In practice, these two conceptual elements may overlap to an extent in substance and in sequence as we conduct the IM Review.